-LS poll 2019: Maldaha Dakshin remains one of Congress’s last remaining bastions; can opponents topple it?
+LS poll 2019: Maldaha Dakshin remains one of Cong’s last bastions; can opponents win it?

-LS poll 2019: Maldaha Dakshin remains one of Congress’s last remaining bastions; can opponents topp

 Kolkata, March 25: The schedule for the 17th Lok Sabha election was announced by the Election Commission on Sunday, March 10.
 The election will be held in seven phases between April 11 and May 19 with the results to be declared on May 23.
 Of all the states in the country, West Bengal, Bihar and Uttar Pradesh will witness elections in seven phases.